honeycombio/academy-browser-instrumentation-course/README.md

   - Split into:
     1. Honeycomb SDK configuration and troubleshooting
     2. High-level OpenTelemetry context propagation strategy
+  - Use Case: I'm an FE engineering who added automatic instrumentation, but...
+I! can't! see! my! full! trace! and I don't understand why.
+What can I look into to clarify my understanding of instrumentation?

 - **Video: Defining a Session for Your App**
   - Objectives: